 - Several MBA programs (MIT, Kellogg, Yale, Rotman, LBS, INSEAD, IE, Oxford) added a new component into their admission process in the past few years – video questions: candidates are required to record themselves answering the questions which they are given on the spot without preparation.

 - The McCombs MBA program allows applicants to use recommendations from their LinkedIn profile in their MBA applications.

 - The MBA programs of Wharton and Ross conduct group interviews for candidates, in addition to the personal admission interviews.

-For more information and MBA knowledge, check out our blog on https://aringo.com/blog/
+For more information and MBA knowledge, subscribe to our blog on https://www.aringo.com/blog/